ogelbric/Tanzu-AVI-nxDC-nxCL-noAccessCloud/README.md

 This write up will center on the setup of vCenter with AVI enabling several vCenter Data Centers and vCenter Clusters with WCP (Tanzu TKGs).
 AVI in "No Access Mode" (https://avinetworks.com/docs/21.1/installing-avi-vantage-for-vmware-vcenter/#deploying-avi-vantage-in-read-and-no-access-mode)

-## In the beginning was the inspiration:
+## In the beginning the inspiration:

 ![Version](https://github.com/ogelbric/Tanzu-AVI-nxDC-nxCL-noAccessCloud/blob/main/inspiration.png)